wout/rosetta/docs/configuration.md

 The value can be either a `String` or a `Symbol`.

+!!! info
-🗒️ **Note**: The default locale is used by the compiler to define the ruling set of locale keys.
-This means that, if one of the other available locales is missing some of the keys found in the default key set, the compiler will complain.
+    The `DEFAULT_LOCALE` is used by the compiler to define the ruling set of locale keys.
+Which means that, if one of the other available locales is missing some of the keys found in the default key set, the compiler will complain.
 So every available locale will need to have the exact same key set as the default locale.

 ## `AVAILABLE_LOCALES`
 Defines all the available locales, including the default locale.
 The default